 - Improving Outcomes for Professsional providing Medical, Emotional and Spiritual Care – a two part program for professionals to discuss (in the first sesion) how using the “Learning Poem” can improve outcomes and how the “Satisfaction Skills” can improve communication and satisfaction with care.
 In the second session, they discuss their successes and stumbles in implementing this with their patients, clients and/or members.

 - Living Well Collaborator’s Conference (as described above under “You’re invited to improve Living Well”)

 The Learning Poem helps particpants focus on one or two specific problems.
-The Planning Poem, (illustrated below as published on the back cover of the workbook) reminds participants not to just focus on the most urgent problem or the immediate crisis.
+The Healing the Whole Person Poem, (illustrated below as published on the back cover of the workbook) reminds participants not to just focus on the most urgent problem or the immediate crisis.
 Instead, after a Learning Plan is in place to address the emergency, the Planning Plan prompts them to: 1) use the Wellness Puzzle as a guide to assess all the factors that might help or harm; 2) find help in the community and online; 3) continue using the Satisfaction Skills to improve communication, reduce stress and avoid “blinder-vision”; and 4) use mutiple Learning Plans to address each specific issue and discuss it with the professionals who provide your medical, emotional and/or spiritual care.

 To learn more our workshops and training programs for professionals, volunteers and aides, please sign up for our newsletter. (coming soon) We also encourage you to read: